Constipation in children | Mate tūtae kore

 Key points about constipation in children

-• It's a common problem in childhood.
+• It's a common cause of tummy pain in tamariki (children).

 • The content on this page comes from KidsHealth(external link).